 itself to most shoes that fit well.
 Any good ‘running’ shoe should be fine for walking.
 A good place to start for just walking would be with the following New Balance walking models for men or women: model 812 has a very rounded toe box and New Balance 992, an overall oval shape which accommodates most feet as well as the 847 and the 928, which by the way, has plenty of room for foot orthotics.
 Some earlier models such as the 409 and 661 are roomy and reliable.
 These models are very good for basic walking.
 The 812 and 928 have a more orthopedic look, while models 992 or 993 are sturdier with a sportier appearance (and more expensive).
 The New Balance 659 is a sturdy and durable walking shoe also okay for walking on trails.
 I also really like the New Balance 1080, which is a running shoe with a light weight foam mid sole that would be quite nice for walking about.

 Hiking shoes: Danner, Five Ten, North Face, Garmont, Merrell, Salomon, Vasque, La Sportiva Wildcat (I have worn Garmont and Vasque hiking shoes and or boots with good results.
 I have hiked in Five Ten Guide Tennies* which have very good traction, and I have run and hiked in La Sportiva Wildcat* and La Sportiva Helios trail running shoes which have good traction and are stable.)
 Nevados and Timberland are also options.
-Available in 2015 will be a Hoka One One hiking boot with ‘fat’ cushioning in a new mountain category.
+Even the originators of extra cushioned running shoes now provide a hiking boot, a Hoka One One thick soles boot.

 This is a huge category that now includes road running and trail running shoes as well as minimalist, maximalist (Hoka One) and zero drop shoes (Altra).
 No research has validated one type of shoe over another as better for preventing injuries.
 What the research seems to show is that shoe selection is very individual.
 You should wear what feels most comfortable to you.
 That being said, some studies have indicated that zero drop shoes may be easier on your knees but worse for your achilles tendon.